-As can be seen in figure 6 and 7 (and table 10 and 11 of the appendix), since 2010 the average concentration levels for SOs have exceeded the WHO levels ($20~\mu g/m3$) almost every month.
-The low concentrations for 2010 are not representative because the refinery was not active for 8 months.
-As can clearly be seen in figure 4 and 5, these high levels for SO2 have even further increased, this for not fully known reason.
-It is at least partly due to an increased production in the 2010-2015 period (as can be seen in table 14, Refining Index) and partly due to the extension of installed production capacity at the Dok power plant in 2014 from 48 to 84 MW (an increase of 75%).
-Since 2016 the SO2 levels have decreased somewhat due to the diminishing production of the Venezuelan state-owned operator of the refinery.
+These same figures 6 and 7 show (and table 10 and 11 of the appendix) that since 2010 the average concentration levels for SOs have exceeded the WHO levels (20 μ g/m3) almost every month.
+The low concentrations for 2010 are not representative because the 335,000 b/d oil refinery was not active for 8 months.
+As can clearly be seen these high levels for SO2 have even further increased, this for not fully known reason, until 2016.
+It is at least partly due to an increased production in the 2010-2015 period and partly due to the extension of installed production capacity at the Dok power plant in 2014 from 48 to 84 MW (an increase of 75%).
+Since 2016 the SO2 levels have decreased due to the diminishing production of the Venezuelan stateowned operator of the refinery.
+In 2018 the production further diminished till a minimum level whereby SO2 levels became as low as 10 μ g/m3.
+Despite struggling for more than a year to restart the refinery, the lease ended in December 2019 and production came to a halt.